Vint-TX/Vint/README.md

 # Vint

-This is an open-source server for the TankiX game.
+This is the first open-source server for the TankiX game.

+Issues and pull-requests are acceptable.

 ## Building